Chinese Soups Home -- Wontons - Vegetable wonton recipes

 Filling

-1 piece of firm tofu (take note that this is different from silken tofu)
+1 piece of firm tofu (this is different from silken or soft tofu)

 50g fresh chinese or shitake mushrooms